ShakibUddin/Js-Data-Structures/README.md

-# Js-Data-Structures
+# Js-Data-Structures-Algorithms
 (Practice)
-Javascript Data Structures implementation
+Javascript Data Structures and Algorithms implementation

 Using Jest for testing

-I will keep adding major data structures...
+I will keep adding data structures and algorithms...